Characterisation of individual gates using twirling circuits: Approach

-In this subsection, I discuss the construction of the circuit, and prove that its application results in the Clifford twirling of any channel.
-I also draw the required circuit.
-Then, aiming at my characterisation scheme, I discuss the noise assumption.
+We start by discussing the construction of the circuit and prove that its application results in the \(\design\)-twirl of any channel.
+We also present the corresponding circuit.
+Then, aiming at our characterisation scheme, we discuss the noise assumption.
+The Hilbert space of a \(\qudim\)-level system is denoted by \(\gil_\qudim\), which is spanned by pure states denoted by~\(\ket{i}\), \(i\in[\qudim]\), with